cesarderio/reading-notes/README.md

 3 reminders to keep myself in the growth mindset:

 - It's supposed to be hard!
+Keep going!
 - There is always a solution, most times there are many solutions
 - Try to be a little better everyday